gradle-plugin

 // Gradle configuration here

-additionalApks = configurations.additionalTestApks
+additionalApks = project.configurations.additionalTestApks

 // additional arguments to AndroidJUnitRunner, by default emulator.wtf Gradle